splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 ---
 ## 1. The k8s cluster & cluster detail Pane

-Go to the **Infrastructure** page in the Observability UI and select **Kubernetes**, this will offer you a number of kubernetes services.
+Go to the **Infrastructure** page in the Observability UI and select **Kubernetes**, this will offer you a number of Kubernetes services.
 For this exercise pick the `K8s cluster` pane.

 ![k8s-cluster-pane](../images/k8sclusters.png)